All Episodes

 He does not get that.

-And so our fear is should this not I mean, we have mixed emotions.
+And so our fear is, should this not, I mean, we have mixed emotions.

-You know, part of us goes, don't bail them out, let the union finally have to give up everything.
+Let the union finally have to give up everything.

-Get them off the job banks.
+Get him off the job banks.

-If they bankrupt, do we lose our pension, half our pension, we will probably lose all of our health insurance.
+If they bankrupt, do we lose our pension, half our pension?

-Um, I'm worried about his health insurance.
+I'm worried about his health insurance.

 I'll survive.

-But you know, there's a lot of things that we look at now and go, yes, we saved money, we scrimped, we saved, we did not take huge vacations, we don't own second homes or motor homes.
+But you know, there's a lot of things that we look at now and go, yes, we saved money.

-It it won't be the union people, it will be us.
+It won't be the union people.

-I'm I'm I'm uh digesting this.
+I'm digesting this.

 I want you to remember the fear in Karen's voice that you just heard.